-In our earlier posts on the subject we have lamented the timeliness of the Counter IED programme called Talisman and and asked if it is too little too late.
+In our earlier posts on the subject, we have lamented the timeliness of the Counter IED programme called Talisman and asked if it is too little too late.

 The MoD has now released some more information on the work it is supporting in Afghanistan.